Table of Contents

 - What is the biblical significance behind Shavuot and the customs used to celebrate it?

-Whether 2019/5779 is your first time celebrating this festival or you have celebrated it for years, our hope is that you will gain a greater understanding of Shavuot and how it connects you to your heritage through God’s covenant.
+Whether this year is your first time celebrating this festival or you have celebrated it for years, our hope is that you will gain a greater understanding of Shavuot and how it connects you to your heritage through God’s covenant.

 Shavuot | What Is It and Why Do We Celebrate It?